Peter Vaill

 Peter Brown Vaill (November 5, 1936 – March 24, 2020) was an organizational change theorist who published widely in the fields of organizational behavior, organization development (O.D.), and leadership studies, including the intersection of spirituality and leadership.

 Life

-Vaill was born in St. Cloud, Minnesota on November 5, 1936, to Stanley and Elizabeth (Brown) Vaill.
-Peter’s father, who worked for the phone company, was transferred from St. Cloud to Duluth for nine years, then later to Minneapolis.
+Vaill was born in St. Cloud, Minnesota, on November 5, 1936, to Stanley and Elizabeth (Brown) Vaill.
+Peter's father, who worked for the phone company, was transferred from St. Cloud to Duluth for nine years, then later to Minneapolis.
 Peter attended high school in Minneapolis and earned an undergraduate degree in Psychology from the University of Minnesota.
-In 1958, he entered Harvard Business School, and graduated 1960 with degree in General Management.
+In 1958, he entered Harvard Business School, and graduated in 1960 a with degree in General Management.
 In 1964 he received a Doctorate in Business Administration from Harvard Business School with field of study in Organizational Behavior.

 In 2001, Vaill was paralyzed from the waist down.
-He died on March 24, 2020 in a hospital in Minneapolis due to complications from pneumonia.
+He died on March 24, 2020, in a hospital in Minneapolis due to complications from pneumonia.